great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

 3. Optional.
 If you created a temporary file to record your user access token and Organization ID, delete it.

 4. Optional.
-Run `docker ps` or open Docker Desktop to confirm the agent is running
+Run `docker ps` or open Docker Desktop to confirm the agent is running.

     If you stop the GX Cloud agent, close the terminal, and open a new terminal you'll need to set the environment variables again.